rhussmann/table-stakes/docs/secrets.md

 ### Updating the application configuration

 Update the value for `encryptedDataKey` in `src/config/config.ts` to the ciphertext value.
-Also, update the `cmsKeyId` value in the same value to the ARN returned from generating the data-encryption key.
+Also, update the `cmkId` value in the same value to the ARN returned from generating the data-encryption key.

 ## Encrypting Secrets